kyrapalmer/kyrapalmer/README.md

 - 🔭 I’m a graduate of Thinkful's Engineering Immersion program
 - 📚 I’m currently studying Java fundamentals and working in the PERN stack
-- 🤠 I really enjoy creating sleek and well-organized servers and simple and simple, functional frontends to complement them
+- 🤠 I really enjoy creating sleek and well-organized servers and simple, functional frontends to complement them
 - 💬 Current project: refreshing my portfolio website to reflect my latest projects
 - 📖 Current read: They Both Die at the End by Adam Silvera (rumor has it the title does not lie)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kyrapalmer/) || [Twitter](https://twitter.com/kyraiscoding)